Selecting an Advocate/ Choosing a Lawyer?

 Here are some quick questions to help you decide on a lawyer, you are looking to hire:

-LAST QUESTION– how much will the case really cost?
-That is sometimes a tough question to answer, because a “simple” DUI case might cost you $2000 or $10,000 depending on how the case is handled, how much time is spent, the expenses (experts, depositions and subpoenas) involved and the inclusion of experts.
+LAST QUESTION– How much will the case really cost?
+That is sometimes a tough question to answer, because a “simple” DUI case might cost you $2,500 or $10,000 depending on how the case is handled, how much time is spent, the expenses (court reporters, depositions and subpoenas) involved and expert witnesses.
 Will you be charged a “flat fee” covering all the work or will you pay by the hour?
 There are options that you should decide.
 Deciding how the case will be handled will also help you decide how much it will cost.

 If you have been charged with a crime, find someone you can communicate with, that will explain the system works and what to expect.
 Hire the best lawyer you can find, your liberty is at stake.